traefik/traefik/docs/content/providers/consul-catalog.md

 # ...
 ```

-Defines the consul address endpoint.
+Defines the address of the Consul server.

 #### `scheme`